lucassawyer85/FRB-Demo/README.md

 ### To run:
 1. Download the repo
 2. Extract files if required
-3. Open PowerShell and change directory to download files folder
+3. Open PowerShell and change directory to the downloaded folder
 4. Run: PowerShell.exe -ExecutionPolicy Bypass -File .\FRB_Time.ps1